-Commons Comics is a bi-weekly review blog of mostly new comics and graphic novels, with a particular focus on writers and artists that keep the genre diverse, whether in terms of gender, race, class, ethnicity, region, or other category.
+Commons Comics is a review blog of mostly new comics and graphic novels, with a particular focus on writers and artists that keep the genre diverse, whether in terms of gender, race, class, ethnicity, region, or another category.

-Put more simply, the comics I love most bring people together to tell and listen to stories in a way that no other genre can.
+Put more simply, the comics I love most bring people together to tell and listen to stories in a way that no other format can.